monkey0head/SplitLight/README.md

 - Requirements file: `requirements.txt`
 - Your datasets live under `data/` (see layout below).

 Install the requirements and set the environment variables.
-Then, run the Streamlit as described [here](#streamlit-ui) to get the data overview or start jupyter and explore the data and splits in depth (see the [demo notebook](demo.ipynb)).
+Then, run the Streamlit as described [here](#streamlit-ui) to get the data overview or start jupyter notebook and explore the data and splits in depth (see the [demo notebook](demo.ipynb)).

 ## Data Layout